isavoj/MSC_VARUN/README.md

 all the functional values along the mesh line of $`y = y_j`$  (represented by the white circle), and the derivative of the function with respect to `y` by all the functional values along the mesh line of  $`x = x_i`$ (represented by the white square).
+That is, by the differential quadrature method, we approximate the spatial derivatives of unknown function at any grid points using weighted sum of all the functional values at certain points in the whole computational domain.

 Mathematically, the DQ approximation of the $`n`$-th order derivative with respect to $`x`$, $`f_x^{(n)}`$, and the $`m`$-th order derivative with respect to $`y`$, $`f_y^{(m)}`$, at $`(x_i, y_j)`$ can be written as: